 The pandemic was a catalyst for change in the health care industry.
-Explore how health care finance leaders, with their broadening role, are influencing technology investments, rethinking work, and enabling a health equity agenda as ways to position their organizations for success.
+Explore how health care finance leaders, with their broadening role, are influencing technology investments, rethinking work, and enabling a health equity agenda as ways to position their organisations for success.

-In the fall of last year, we published a research study on how health care chief financial officers (CFOs) were responding to the COVID-19 pandemic and navigating their organizations toward a more resilient future.1 From the immediate financial impact of the pandemic and quick strategic decisions to a shift toward a greater focus on virtual health and consumer engagement, we explored how CFOs were rethinking their organization’s strategic priorities.
+In the fall of last year, we published a research study on how health care chief financial officers (CFOs) were responding to the COVID-19 pandemic and navigating their organisations toward a more resilient future.1 From the immediate financial impact of the pandemic and quick strategic decisions to a shift toward a greater focus on virtual health and consumer engagement, we explored how CFOs were rethinking their organisation’s strategic priorities.

 With the end of the pandemic now in sight, the Deloitte Center for Health Solutions again surveyed 60 CFOs from health systems and health plans and interviewed another 12 CFOs to better understand what they foresee in the future.
 We found that:

 The pandemic has necessitated widespread fundamental change in the health care industry—right from operations and supply chain to consumer engagement and future strategies.
 As health care shifts away from an inpatient hospital revenue focus, CFOs have an important and growing role.
-Their strategic decisions on key transformation areas such as care delivery innovation, new ways of working, digital technologies, and mobilizing health equity will help decide their organizations’ future and how resilient they will be in the postpandemic world—both immediately and in the long term.
+Their strategic decisions on key transformation areas such as care delivery innovation, new ways of working, digital technologies, and mobilising health equity will help decide their organisations’ future and how resilient they will be in the postpandemic world—both immediately and in the long term.

-2020 was a challenging year for all businesses and industries, but in particular it was an unprecedented crisis for health care organizations.
+2020 was a challenging year for all businesses and industries, but in particular it was an unprecedented crisis for health care organisations.
 Even as they responded resiliently, saving millions of lives, many faced financial, workforce, and supply chain vulnerabilities.
 The American Hospital Association estimated the financial losses for hospitals and health systems at US$323 billion last year.2 Health plans benefited from delayed procedures, and muted claims, but continued to face challenges in premium rate setting, rebates, and reserves.

-The Deloitte Center for Health Solutions surveyed financial leaders (chief financial officers and finance vice presidents or above) from 60 large health care organizations with a focus on understanding their perspectives on lessons learned, top concerns, and growth priorities.
+The Deloitte Center for Health Solutions surveyed financial leaders (chief financial officers and finance vice presidents or above) from 60 large health care organisations with a focus on understanding their perspectives on lessons learned, top concerns, and growth priorities.
 The respondents included:

 • Thirty from health systems with revenue more than US$1 billion each